Huel

 Nutrition

 My life is a love letter to food.
 Well before lunch rolls around I start daydreaming about what I’ll whip up in the kitchen.
 I like to think of cooking as an art.
 A blend of macro and micronutrients, flavor, and creativity keeps my machine happily fueled.
-So when Huel powder v3.0 arrived on my doorstep, I wasn’t too eager to crack it open.
+So when Huel powder v3.0—a buzzy meal replacement shake—arrived on my doorstep, I wasn’t too eager to crack it open.

-After checking out the nutrition facts I was more open to giving it a shot.
+After sitting down with registered dietitian, Sydney Greene, MS, RD, to chat about the nutrition facts I was more open to giving it a shot.
 I set out to swap my beloved daily nosh with a simple meal replacement shake.
 Here are my honest thoughts.

 What Is Huel?